 What we didn’t like

-Features limited for macOS: While McAfee impressed us on our Windows testing, we were disappointed about the lack of certain features on macOS, including a file shredder and tracker blocker.
+Features limited on macOS: While McAfee impressed us in our Windows testing, we were disappointed by the lack of certain features on macOS, including a file shredder and a tracker blocker.

 Test results